Exanlv/discord-color-inject/readme.md

 ![Create shortcut](assets/create_shortcut.png)

 3. Move the shortcut to your desktop
+4. If desired, change the icon for the shortcut using a guide like this https://www.howtogeek.com/687014/how-to-change-the-icon-of-a-shortcut-on-windows-10/

 Note: the startup script can probably be remade in batch, I'm just not familair with batch so I used python instead